ChungWasawat/interview-prep/unix/README.md

 show files in current directory
 - example: `ls`, `ls directory1`

-- `l`: show more details like permission, users, memory used, etc.
+- `-l`: show more details like permission, users, memory used, etc.
-- `h`: use with `l` to make a list easier to read
+- `-h`: use with `l` to make a list easier to read
-- `a`: show hidden files
+- `-a`: show hidden files
-- `R`: list everything below current directory
+- `-R`: list everything below current directory
 #### cd
 enter to a directory (default is home), work with these symbols `~`, `.`, `..`, `-`
 - example: `cd dir1`, `cd parent_dir1/dir1`
 #### mkdir and rmdir
 create empty directory/ remove empty directory
 - example: `mkdir -p folder1`, `rm folder1`
-- `p`: to replace existed folders with new one
+- `-p`: to replace existed folders with new one
 #### man
 show command manuals
 - example: `man cd`